muzimuzhi/latex-examples/README.md

 ## [`utilities/tikz-auto-mark-nodes.tex`](utilities/tikz-auto-mark-nodes.tex)

 ### User Interface
+ - scope options `auto mark` and `no auto mark`
  - styles `every auto mark` and `every auto <shape> mark` that accept `pin` options
- - zero-arg macro `\tikzAutoMarkText` to control the mark text
+ - zero-arg macro `\tikzAutoMarkText` that controls the mark text
    - In the definition of the above styles and macro, `\tikzNodeName` and `\tikzNodeShape` can be used as placeholders of node name and shape, respectively.

 ### Initial values
     ```tex